2/20/2025

 Ravi Shankar

-Great, thanks.
+Great.
+Thanks.
 Morning, Alana.
-So when you think of where we are on the cycle now and where we ultimately go to, let's say $8 of normalized EPS, how much of the path from where we are today to that level do you think is idiosyncratic actions that you guys can take versus waiting for the cycle recovery?
+So when you think of where we're on the cycle now and where we ultimately go to, let's say $8 of normalized EPS, how much of the path from where we are today to that level do you think is idiosyncratic actions that you guys can take versus waiting for the cycle recovery?

 speaker

-A very good question, Ravi.
+Very good question, Ravi.
 And you know what?
-I think that we still have a lot of work to do on cost.
-If you look at our T-force rate, our costs are still too high.
+I think that we still have a lot of work to do on costs.
+If you look at our T-force freight, you know, our costs are still too high.
 We're getting also killed because our volume keeps dropping.
-Our shipment count is down 6% year over year.
-Although our weight per shipment is about the same, it's still very difficult environment.
-So we still have a lot of work to do at T-force rate on the fleet side to reduce our costs.
+You know, our shipment count is down 6% year over year.
+Although our weight per shipment is about the same, it's still a very difficult environment.
+So we still have a lot of work to do at T-force freight on the fleet side. to reduce our costs.
 We're on the right track there.
-Our average age of a fleet of trucks at T-force rate is 4.2 years, which is getting close to normal, versus the average age that we have in Canada, which is a little bit higher.
-But then if I look at my maintenance cost per mile in US versus Canada, I mean, there's still a big discrepancy between the two.
-So we still have a lot of work to do on cost at the T-force rate.
-The same is true also of our Daski acquisition.
-If you look at the trend since we bought Daski in April, I mean, Q2 was OK.
-And then we had issues with revenue per miles that keep dropping because the freight recession is still with us.
+Our average age of a fleet of trucks at T-force rate is 4.2 years, which is getting close to normal versus the average age that we have in Canada, which is a little bit higher.
+But then if I look at my maintenance cost per mile in U.S. versus Canada, I mean, there's still a big discrepancy between the two.
+So we still have a lot of work to do on costs at the T-force rate.
+The same is true also of our Dasky acquisition.
+You know, if you look at, you know, the trend since we bought Dasky in April, I mean, Q2 was okay.
+And then, you know, we had issues with revenue per miles that keep dropping because, you know, the freight recession is still with us.
 And even in Q1 of 25, we're still seeing a very pressure on rates, although it's quite stabilized.
-But the number of miles are down.
+But the number of miles are down significantly.
 And our costs also are too high.
-Daski, we were trying to have a lot of equipment.
-And these equipment are specialized equipment.
-They're used not very often.
+You know, Deski, we were trying to have a lot of equipment, and these equipment are specialized equipment.
+They're used, you know, not very often.
 And let's say wind equipment, wind is out of wind, right?
 So it's not very popular right now.
-So we have to reduce our asset base at Daski to reduce our costs, to reduce our depreciation expenses, to reduce our interest costs as well.
-So we still have a lot of work to do to get to, to me, on the cost side, with no market improvement, we have to be closer to a 7 to a 725 EPS in a normalized cost environment.
-If you look at our logistics, I mean, we're down $12 million quarter over year over year in Q4.
+So we have to reduce our asset base at Deski to reduce our costs, to reduce our depreciation expenses, to reduce our interest costs as well.
+So We still have a lot of work to do to get to, to me, on the cost side, with no market improvement, we have to be closer to a 7 to a 7.25 EPS in a normalized cost environment.
+If you look at our logistics, I mean, we're down $12 million year over year in Q4.
 This is just volume.
-I mean, the truck manufacturers' volumes are down about 20%.
+I mean, you know, the truck manufacturers' volumes are down about 20%.
 This will continue probably Q1, Q2, Q3 of 25.
 When we talk to our customer, they see a pickup by the end of 25.
 So that is also not helping us in the early days of 25.
-But this is just volume.
-And it will come back.
-So to make a long story short of a big question is that we still have a lot of work to do on the US operation to become lean and mean.
-If I compare that with our Canadian operation, I mean, we still have a lot of work to do in the US.
+But this is just volume, and it will come back.
+So to make a long story short of a big question is that we still have a lot of work to do on the U.S. operation to become lean and mean.
+If I compare that with our Canadian operation, I mean, we still have a lot of work to do in the U.S.

 speaker